Nadtasya25/Nadtasya25/README.md

-**Hi! 👋 I'm Nadia.**
+**Hi! 👋 I'm Nasya**
-An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed JavaScript and make it the main language in creating a project.
+An independent Software Engineer passionate about crafting meaningful web and mobile experiences.
+Currently growing as a Junior Frontend Developer, focused on building clean, responsive, and user-friendly interfaces.

-🔭 I’m a student at Muhammadiyah Malang University
+🎓 Graduate of Muhammadiyah Malang University
-🌱 I’m currently learning about cloud technology for back-end apps
-💬 Feel free to ask me about web development or JavaScript
-📫 How to reach me: nadtasya08@gmail.com
+🌱 Exploring cloud technologies for modern back-end applications 💬 Open to discussions about frontend development and web technologies 📫 Let’s connect: nadtasya08@gmail.com
-⚡ Fun fact: Astrophile
+⚡ Fun fact: A lover of the sky, clouds, and everything blue ☁️💙